 If you have been using our planning timeline and are on track for your trip, congratulations, you are on your way to a fantastic vacation!
 As vitally important as your planning is, you can never be overly prepared for Disney World.

-There are several things outside the basics of hotel reservations, tickets, and fast passes that you need to think about before you get on that airplane.
+There are several things outside the basics of hotel reservations, tickets, and Genie+ that you need to think about before you get on that airplane.
 We have made a list of seven things to make sure you consider before you start your vacation.
 These things can help keep your Disney Vacation magical!

 7 Things You Need to Know Before Your Disney World Vacation